trenskow/trenskow/README.md

 # Hi there!

-My name is Kristian and I work as a freelance architect and developer – with primary focus on iOS, Android and Node.js.
+My name is Kristian and I work as a freelance architect, lead and developer – with primary focus on iOS, Android and Node.js.

 This is my open source projects – which I do a lot of – especially small Node.js packages.